wessberg/cjstoesm/README.md

 	 * It can also take a function that is invoked with a module specifier and returns a boolean determining whether or not it should be preserved
 	 */
 	preserveModuleSpecifiers: "always" | "never" | "external" | "internal" | ((specifier: string) => boolean);

 	/**
+	 * Determines whether or not to include import assertions when converting require() calls referencing JSON files to ESM.
+	 * - true (default): Import assertions will always be added when relevant.
+	 * - false: Import assertions will never be added.
+	 * It can also take a function that is invoked with a module specifier and returns a boolean determining whether or not an import assertion should be added
+	 */
+	importAssertions: boolean | ((specifier: string) => boolean);

+	/**
 	 * If given, a specific TypeScript version to use
 	 */